 Types of Offshore Oil Rigs

-They can drill for miles into the bottom of the sea to access the reserves and then process the raw material into refined oil on the rig.
+Offshore oil rigs can drill for miles into the bottom of the sea to access oil reserves and then process the raw material into refined product.
 Oil producers require oilfield equipment, such as drilling mud pumps, clipper weight indicators, and other tools, to assist the offshore oil rigs’ drilling process.

 Submersibles